 A full container load (FCL) will be indicated if you are shipping at least six standard pallets’ worth of goods.
 Ten standard pallets will fill a 20-foot container, while a 40-foot container can take up to 22 standard pallets.
 Even if your volume is small, however, you may want to choose FCL regardless if you are concerned about your goods coming into contact with others’ during shipping.
 Consult iContainers’ rate information, then contact us for more information.

-- Port of Cagliari The port of Cagliari's annual traffic capacity is around 55 million tons and 1,000,000 TEU's.
+The port of Cagliari’s annual traffic capacity is around 55 million tons and 1,000,000 TEU’s.
 It is one of Italy’s largest ports, and one of the largest maritime ports in the Mediterranean basin.
 The Port of Cagliari can handle RORO traffic, general cargo, bulk, and container goods.
 It also provides passenger services and cruise activities.

-- Port of Ancona Ancona is largely a passenger port, but it is also one of the main ports on the Adriatic Sea.
+Ancona is largely a passenger port, but it is also one of the main ports on the Adriatic Sea.
 Containers are handled at a new dock managed by the Adriatic Container Terminal.
 This area, covering almost 55,000 square feet, provides secure storage for dangerous goods and also handles the repair and cleaning of containers

-- Port of La Spezia Located at Italy's main transport intersection, the La Spezia Container Terminal (LSCT) is Italy's leading container terminal.
+Located at Italy’s main transport intersection, the La Spezia Container Terminal (LSCT) is Italy’s leading container terminal.
 It offers state-of-the-art technology, high-quality service, and efficiency.
 It is the gateway to northern Italy and central Europe.
 LSCT offers excellent rail connections and direct access to the Italian transportation network.